johnhalsey/beyond-test/README.md

 in the real world, I would expect a user to have to log in, and be linked to an employee with an `employee_id` in the users table that would likely be set as pat of the registration process, or as part of an invitation from someone who **does** have access to all employees of the school.

+I would also then add the `auth:sanctum` middleware to the api routes and add the `HasApiTokens` trait to the `User` model.

 ## Running Tests

 The test suite can be run for this application by running `php artisan test`